wp-plugins/key4ce-osticket-bridge/readme.txt

 = Basic Features: =

-* Compatible with osTicket 1.8 and 1.9
+* Compatible with osTicket 1.9.x
 * POP / IMAP functionality stays intact
 * You can use both osTicket scp, reply to email OR use Wordpress for all tickets
 * Integrates with your Wordpress users